 - Click the search icon on the bottom of the screen

-- When the app finishes downloading, open it form your home screen
+- When the app finishes downloading, go ahead and open it

 - Log in using your Facebook credentials